Woodland Park High School Profile 2021-2022

 Latin Honors System Beginning with the 2017-18 freshman class, students scheduled to graduate in 2021 and thereafter, the traditional valedictorian and salutatorian honors will be replaced by the Latin honors system, which grants students Summa Cum Laude, Magna Cum Laude and Cum Laude titles based on their grade point average.

-Computer Science Applications, U.S. Government and Politics, English Lang. & Comp., Biology, Environmental Science, Physics 2, Calculus AB, Calculus BC, Psychology, Statistics, Human Geography
+Computer Science Applications, Computer Science Principles, U.S. Government and Politics, U.S. History, English Lit & Eng.
+Lang, Biology, Chemistry, Environmental Science, Physics 1, 2 & C, Calculus AB, Calculus BC, Psychology, Statistics, Human Geography

 Student access to AP courses determined by satisfactory completion of coursework, prerequisites, and student requests.